-February 12th marked the birth of two men whose lives forever changed this world, one for the good, one for the worse.
-Abraham Lincoln's preservation of the Union and abolition of slavery guaranteed that the truths contained in the Declaration of Independence that all men are created equal and endowed by their Creator with the inalienable rights of life, liberty and the pursuit of happiness would remain the rationale for this country's existence.
-In his time Democracy was not the standard by which people the world over sought to govern their lives by.
+On February 12, 1809, two men were born whose lives forever changed this world, one for the good, one for the worse.
+Abraham Lincoln's preservation of the Union and abolition of slavery guaranteed that the truths contained in the Declaration of Independence, that all men are created equal and endowed by their Creator with the inalienable rights of life, liberty and the pursuit of happiness, would remain the rationale for this country's existence.
+In his time Democracy was not the standard by which people were governed.
 If the Union had been dissolved, Democracy would probably still be on the defensive as a viable form of government.
 (For a fuller discussion of these issues, see Part V of this series.)
 If the Union had been dissolved, the world would have been under the control of one or a few world powers.
 Germany, possibly in its Nazi incarnation, would certainly have ruled much of this hemisphere.
-Without the United States becoming a world super-power, much of the world would be under the domination of distant empires.
-(For a discussion of this last point, see here and especially here for information on German designs on territory in the United States as late as the 20th century.
+Without the United States becoming a world power, much of the world would be under the domination of distant empires.
+(For a discussion of this last point, see here and especially here for information on German designs on U.S. territory as late as the 20th century.
 The second link does not work.
-The article it was supposed to refer you to was published on 09/17/07 and can be located in the archives secion of this blog.
+The article it was supposed to refer you to was published on 09/17/07 and can be located in the archives section of this blog.
 It does provide historical background to what I wrote above.)